crashoverride777/swifty-ads/README.md

 Ads.removeAllAds()
 ```

 - To pause or resume tasks in your app or game when ads are opened/closed use these interal methods.
+These get called automatically so all you do is enter your code.
 ```swift
 private func pauseTasks()
 private func resumeTasks()